leesongithub/leetcode-solutions/README.md

 - (ref: Decompress Run-Length Encoded List)
 - a python function returns NoneType if you forget to add a return value
 - integer / integer = a double (due to duck typing)
+- python strings don't end in null terminating characters the way C++ strings do